MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/adjusting-world-server-properties.md

 have no defaults).
 You can change any of the properties to your liking (including defaults) by adding them to the `mscs.properties` file or editing them if they are already in the file.

+    # Enable or disable the world server.
     mscs-enabled=true

+    # Assign the version type (release or snapshot).
     mscs-version-type=release

+    # Assign the version of the client software.
     mscs-client-version=$CURRENT_VERSION

+    # Assign the .jar file for the client software.
     mscs-client-jar=$CLIENT_VERSION.jar

+    # Assign the download URL for the client software.
     mscs-client-url=https://s3.amazonaws.com/Minecraft.Download/versions/$CLIENT_VERSION/$CLIENT_VERSION.jar

+    # Assign the location of the client .jar file.
     mscs-client-location=/opt/mscs/.minecraft/versions/$CLIENT_VERSION

+    # Assign the version of the server software.
     mscs-server-version=$CURRENT_VERSION

+    # Assign the arguments to the JVM.
     mscs-jvm-args=

+    # Assign the .jar file for the server software.
     mscs-server-jar=minecraft_server.$SERVER_VERSION.jar

+    # Assign the download URL for the server software.
     mscs-server-url=https://s3.amazonaws.com/Minecraft.Download/versions/$SERVER_VERSION/minecraft_server.$SERVER_VERSION.jar

+    # Assign the arguments to the server.
     mscs-server-args=nogui

+    # Assign the initial amount of memory for the server.
     mscs-initial-memory=128M

+    # Assign the maximum amount of memory for the server.
     mscs-maximum-memory=2048M

+    # Assign the location of the server .jar file.
     mscs-server-location=/opt/mscs/server

+    # Assign the command to run for the server.
     mscs-server-command=$JAVA -Xms$INITIAL_MEMORY -Xmx$MAXIMUM_MEMORY -jar $SERVER_LOCATION/$SERVER_JAR $SERVER_ARGS

 The following variables may be used in some of the values of the above keys: